lampager/lampager/README.md

 With this feature, SQL statements should be simpler.
 However, according to [SQL Feature Comparison](https://www.sql-workbench.eu/dbms_comparison.html), some RDBMS, such as SQLServer, do not support this syntax.
 Therefore, Lampager continuously uses redundant statements.

-It is also useful for Doctrine 2 since its DQL lexer does not support the syntax and triggers parse errors.
-(Still we haven't created *lampager-doctrine2* yet)
+It is also useful for [Doctrine 2](https://github.com/lampager/lampager-doctrine2) since its DQL lexer does not support the syntax and triggers parse errors.

 ## Classes